 If you owe money to the CRA, bankruptcy will eliminate those debts, but these are all factors to consider.
 Talk to an insolvency trustee about your options.

-Does Bankruptcy Clear Tax Debt in Canada?
+Does filing Personal Bankruptcy Eliminate Tax Debt in Canada?

-When you file for bankruptcy, you enjoy CRA debt relief along with relief from all other unsecured creditors.
-The common belief that you can’t escape tax debt this way comes from the past.
 Before 1992, the Canada Revenue Agency was considered a preferred creditor in the Bankruptcy and Insolvency Act, and it could use this status to oppose a debtor’s discharge from income tax debt.

 Since 1992, it has been listed as an ordinary unsecured creditor on the same level as any bank, credit card company, or other lenders.
 CRA debt can now be discharged unopposed.